Generous in love—God, give grace! Huge in mercy—wipe out my bad record.

 I can remember when I was little, going into the basement with my mom and watching her do laundry.
 She had the old wringer type of washing machine.
 I remember how red her hands were from the hot water, sweat on her face and the dirty clothes.

 Even though she would soak them in the diaper pail, they were still in need of washing.
 She had to reach into that nasty, dirty, water and pull them out one by one.
 Wringing them out and putting them into the washer.
-They were stained yellow and brown from the messes that my sisters made in them.
+They were stained yellow and brown from the messes my sisters had made in them.

 Ugly and smelly.